Manchester United 4-0 Reading

 Foul by Timothy Fosu-Mensah (Manchester United).

 Attempt saved.
-Marouane Fellaini (Manchester United) left footed shot from very close range is saved in the bottom left corner.
+Marouane Fellaini (Manchester United) left footed shot from very close range is saved in the centre of the goal.
 Assisted by Marcus Rashford.

 Attempt saved.
 Wayne Rooney (Manchester United) right footed shot from a difficult angle on the left is saved in the bottom right corner.
 Assisted by Daley Blind.